consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 * `reason` MAY contain a string containing additional information about the current state of the request according to the [Request Statuses](#302-request-statuses).
 * `received_at` SHOULD contain a string which is the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339)-encoded time which the initial request was registered by the Covered Business.
   * When a Covered Business receives a request, this field MUST be present.
+* `expected_by` SHOULD contain a date before which the Authorized Agent can expect to see an update on the status of the Data Rights Request.
+This field should conform to the legal regime's deadline guidances, and may be amended by the PIP or Covered Business according to those same regulations. `processing_details` MUST be updated to reflect the reason for this extension.
+* `processing_details` MAY contain a string reflecting the state of the Data Rights Request so that the Agent may communicate this state to the End User.
 * `user_verification_url` MAY contain a URI which can be presented in a User Agent for identity verification.
 * `expires_at` MAY contain an [RFC 3339]-encoded time after which time the **Covered Business** will no longer oblige themselves to record-keep the request under consideration.